-Compliance with all emergency directives is mandatory for all present in the Marley Education Center once notice of a building lockdown is received.
+Compliance with all emergency directives is mandatory for all present at the College once notice of a building lockdown is received.
 The building will have immediate restricted access.

-- Marley Education Center staff will be notified of the lockdown via the Crouse Broadblast system - Students will be notified by College Administration via SONIS (CrouseCON email and/or text message)
+• Students will be notified by College Administration via SONIS (CrouseCON email and/or text message)